-Due to the ongoing Covid-19 situation, arts and cultural organisations around the UK are currently closed.
-In response, many UK artists and institutions such as theatres, museums, galleries, festivals and venues are releasing their work digitally so they can be accessed online, and expanding their digital engagement with audiences via social media and other online tools.
-Below is a list of such programmes that are available to enjoy and/or participate in, for free.
+As arts and cultural organisations explore new ways of engagement with audiences in response to the impact of COVID-19, many UK artists and institutions such as theatres, museums, galleries, festivals and venues are releasing their work digitally, so they can be accessed online, while also expanding digital engagement via social media and other online tools.
+Below is a list of such programmes that are available to enjoy and/or participate in, both for free and paid.
 For more updates please also follow our Twitter and Facebook.
-(Last update: 8 June 2020)
+(Last update: 9 September 2020)

 Theatre and dance

 What happens to your digital life after you die?
 If there was a magic button, would you delete your online existence?
 An immersive video podcast about what happens to our online identities after we die.
 Available on YouTube between 10 September and 10 October 2020.

 - English National Ballet: ENB at HOME